 In sporophytic self-incompatibility, if any allele in the stigma matches with either of the pollen parent S alleles, then not even a single haploid pollen germinates.
 Sporophytic self-incompatibility recognizes the genotype of the diploid pollen parent, not just the haploid pollen genotype e.g. in broccoli.

-Drawings showing Heterostyly in primrose
+Drawings showing Heterostyly in primrose a) Assuming that self-sterility occurs if the pollen grain and the style tissue have an allele in common, what proportion of the pollen grains from a plant with the genotype S_1S_2 would be capable of successfully germinating on a plant with: i) Genotype S_2S_3 ? ii) Genotype S_1S_2 ?
+Explain your answers in (i) and (ii) above.

-In a species, self-sterility is controlled by multiple alleles S1, S2 and S3.
+In a species, self-sterility is controlled by multiple alleles S_1 , S_2 and S_3 .